-Paradise Recreation and Park District residents were invited to contribute their suggestions and priorities for recreation resources as part of this Master Plan update process.
+Paradise Recreation and Park District residents were invited to contribute their suggestions and priorities for recreation resources as part of the last major Master Plan update process that was conducted August 26, 2010.
 Several different methods for gathering this input were provided.
 At a community workshop participants were asked to discuss the recreation needs they felt to be most important.
 This discussion also included consideration of the relative value and priority of these needs.
 In addition, residents were given the opportunity to complete a survey that asked a variety of questions about their use of existing facilities and programs, their recreation preferences, and the need for additional parks and programs.
 A Master Plan Advisory committee representing key community recreation interests was also formed, and met on three occasions to discuss specific planning topics and review progress on the Master Plan.